AOEpeople/techradar/radar/2023-11-01/dora-metrics.md

 ---
 title:      "DORA Metrics for DevOps"
 ring:       trial
-quadrant:   methods-and-patterns
+segment:    methods-and-patterns
-tags:       [devops, documentation, agile]
+tags:       [agile, devops, documentation]
 ---

 A primary goal of software development organizations is to enhance the performance of software delivery and operations.